bahrus/be-objectified/README.md

 # be-objectified

-Reads a string from (session)Storage, parses as JSON, pulls a value from an optional path.
+Read a string from (session)Storage, parse as JSON, and optionally pull a value from a path.

 ```html
 <input type=hidden be-objectified='{